 Consumer Proposals – Pros

-- The decision whether to accept your consumer proposal is determined by the majority of your unsecured creditors and their decision is forced on any dissenting creditors.
+- Creditors vote whether to accept your consumer proposal and the decision of the largest unsecured creditors is forced on smaller creditors.

-- With the exception of child and spousal support obligations, your unsecured creditors must stop bothering you.
+- With the exception of child and spousal support obligations, your unsecured creditors will stop bothering you.